def-codes/the-better-thing/packages/node-web-presentation/on-modeling-things.md

 But of course, is there any value in asserting that those things *aren't* going to change?
 You never really know that.

+## Contingent processes

+We consider one process *contingent* on another if it cannot live without that process and will thus die on its termination.

+We can *reflect* the fact that, according to information reported by a pair of processes, one of them (A) is contingent on the other (B).
+We would expect to see this fact borne out by reality: if B dies, then so does A.

+We can also *assert* that one process is contingent on another, in which case it becomes the responsibility of an outside entity to reify this assertion by killing A when B dies.

+This is not the same as a parent-child relationship among processes because it is possible for a process to be orphaned (its parent dies but it remains alive).

+How is this different than a process being *dependent* on another?
+It's close.
+But “dependent” suggests that the one receives some kind of continual or regular succor from the other.
+A process can be *independent* during its lifetime while its lifetime is yet contingent on the existence of the other process.

+*Coterminal* might be a more precise term in that regard.
+However, this term doesn't carry directionality.
+One process being “coterminal” with another suggests that the death of either one implies the death of the other.
+This is not the case for a contingent process, which may die without affecting the process on which it is contingent.

+*Predicated* might be an alternative term.
+It does somewhat suggest more of a truth-value dependency, versus a dependency on existence.